10 Best British Beachcombing Beaches

 4. Lunan Bay, Montrose, Angus

-Lunan Bay sits on the Angus coast between Montrose in the north, Arbroath to the south and just a couple of hours from Edinburgh.
+Lunan Bay sits on the Angus coast between Montrose in the north, Arbroath to the south and just a few hours from Edinburgh.

 This is an east-facing beach backed by sand dunes, pink sandstone hues and framed by low cliffs to the north and south.
 The colourful, banded, Devonian-age volcanic rocks you will see are known locally as “Scotch Pebbles”.